Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Lesson: Measure output and outcome, not just input.

-The fix: For every hour protected, identify one hour to eliminate, delegate, or batch.
+For every hour protected, identify one hour to eliminate, delegate, or batch.
 Addition requires subtraction.

 Lesson: Focus time only works if you make space for it by removing something else.